 You would then start the legal process (known as the Legal Pack) with a solicitor before the property is live on auction.
 This is done ahead of the auction, as when the auction finishes and the “hammer goes down” legal contracts are exchanged immediately, and the rest of the legal process is completed in 28 days.

-Next, we place your property on auction on a starting bid on our live bidding platform.
+Next, we place your property in auction with a starting bid on our live bidding platform.
 The starting bid is lower than the reserve price to generate interest.
 Commercial investors and landlords are experienced and will recognise the property is worth more, and see it as a bargain.
-Apart from our live bidding platform, the property is advertised in all popular online channels and shared our vast network of investors and landlords, nationally and internationally.
+Apart from our live bidding platform, the property is advertised in all popular online channels and shared with our vast network of investors and landlords, nationally and internationally.

 Viewings take place, enquiries are made regarding your Legal Pack and bids start coming in.
 You can track the bids live 24/7 on our live bidding platform from your smartphone or laptop.